 Why Outsource Your Software Testing?
 (The Benefits)

-3. Focus on your core business
+3. Focus on Your Core Business

 Your development team should focus on creating value and driving innovation (new features).
-Delegating the creation and maintenance of test scripts—a time-consuming and repetitive task—frees up mental bandwidth for your developers, while ensuring that the “safety net” (non-regression testing) is handled by trusted third parties.
+Delegating the creation and maintenance of test scripts—a time-consuming and repetitive task—frees up mental bandwidth for your developers, while ensuring that the “safety net” (non-regression testing) is managed by trusted third parties.

-How to Successfully Outsource Testing?
+How to Successfully Outsource Your Testing?

 -